 Key Measure Methods

-Diabetes Prevalence is a Percentage
+Diabetes Prevalence is a percentage

-The Method for Calculating Diabetes Prevalence Changed
+The method for calculating Diabetes Prevalence has changed

 There are also drawbacks to using modeled data.
 The smaller the population or sample size of a county, the more the estimates are derived from the model itself and the less they are based on survey responses.
-Models make statistical assumptions about relationships that may not hold in all cases.
+Models make assumptions about statistical relationships that may not hold in all cases.
 Finally, there is no perfect model and each model generally has limitations specific to their methods.

-The numerator is the number of adults 20 years and older who responded "yes" to the question, "Has a doctor ever told you that you have diabetes?"
+The numerator is the number of adults 18 years and older who responded "yes" to the question, "Has a doctor ever told you that you have diabetes?"
 Both Type 1 and Type 2 diabetes diagnoses are included.
 Women who indicated that they only had diabetes during pregnancy were not considered to have diabetes.

-The denominator is the total number of respondents (age 20 and older) in a county.
+The denominator is the total number of respondents (age 18 and older) in a county.

 Can This Measure Be Used to Track Progress

 First, it is important to note the change in data source in the 2022 Rankings from United States Diabetes Surveillance System to Behavioral Risk Factor Surveillance System (BRFSS).
 This measure could be used to track progress, but only after considering its substantial limitations.
 Methodological changes in the BRFSS, which were implemented in the 2016 Rankings, make comparisons with estimates prior to that release year difficult.
 Additional changes to the methodology to create the estimates were implemented in the 2021 Rankings, further making comparisons with estimates prior to that release year difficult.
 Finally, current estimates are produced using sophisticated modeling techniques which make them difficult to use for tracking progress, especially in small geographic areas.